gauravacad/VSD-NGSPICE-WEEK/Part-1: MOSFET Behavior & Id vs. Vds Characteristics/readme.md

 <img width="540" height="340" alt="image" src="https://github.com/user-attachments/assets/a91a905f-493b-4d04-8ccd-47f34540a0a8" />

- More and More gate potential will form a depletion region or a conduction channel between source and Drain.
+- More and More gate potential will form a depletion region or a conduction channel between source and Drain.
+- Formaltaion of delpetion region , means it has depleted its majority charge carrier due to reverse bias.
+- The depletion region is similar to Pn junction
+- Increase the gate voltage more and more positive charge particles get depleted and higher the thickness of depletion layer.
+At a certain point we observe a Inversion
+- **Inversion** : `Gate Volate` at which `strong Inversion` happens is called `Threshold Voltage`.
+There are parameters on Which the `Threshold voltage` depends and that is used as model for Spice simulation.

 <img width="330" height="320" alt="image" src="https://github.com/user-attachments/assets/5a97a1fd-766e-4d65-a573-4ade8305db2b" />

 ---